wasay8/RAG-Q-A-with-Groq-and-Open-LLM-models/README.md

 ## Credits

-Special thanks to Krish Naik’s for this application guidance.
+Special thanks to Krish Naik’s for guidance.